Juulbl/6AxisRoboticArm/README.md

 ![](https://github.com/Juulbl/6AxisRoboticArm/blob/master/media/images/RobotArmStage3-2.jpeg)

 This project exists of two different programs.
 A C++ program to control the robot and a C# program to easily create and run programs / sequences for the robot.
+All programs where written on a Linux machine.

 ## Movement demos